LearnOnDemandSystems/idl-md-sample/README.md

-This repository defines the Integrated Digital Lab (IDL) in markdown format for the *[Introducing Just Enough Administration (JEA)](https://labondemand.com/LabProfile/27809)* lab.
+﻿This repository defines the Integrated Digital Lab (IDL) in markdown format for the *[Introducing Just Enough Administration (JEA)](https://labondemand.com/LabProfile/27809)* lab.

 The IDL itself is defined in the [idl.md](idl.md) file.